Evan-Coleman/Navius/workspace_migration/progress.md

 **Key Progress**:
 - Successfully refactored database functionality to use a provider pattern
 - Created clean interfaces in navius-db that can be implemented by different database backends
-- Began implementation of the PostgreSQL provider using SQLx
+- Implemented the PostgreSQL provider using SQLx
 - Established patterns for future provider implementations (MySQL, SQLite, etc.)
 - Created detailed documentation and guides for the provider pattern
 - Ensured consistent application of provider pattern across all crates